 Applicants must have stable and sufficient resources to successfully implement the projects and contribute their share.
-Organisations participating in several projects must have sufficient capacity to implement all these projects19.
+Organisations participating in several projects must have sufficient capacity to implement all these projects18.

-The financial capacity check will be done on the basis of the documents uploaded in the Funding & Tender Portal during the grant preparation stage (e.g. profit and loss account and balance sheet, business plan, audit report produced by an approved external auditor, certifying the accounts for the last closed financial year, etc.).
-The analysis will be based on neutral financial indicators, but will also take into account other aspects, such as dependency on EU funding and deficit and revenue in previous years.
+The financial capacity check will be done based on the documents uploaded in the Funding & Tender Portal during the grant preparation stage (e.g. profit and loss account and balance sheet, business plan, audit report produced by an approved external auditor, certifying the accounts for the last closed financial year, etc.).
+The analysis will be based on neutral financial indicators, but will also consider other aspects, such as dependency on EU funding and deficit and revenue in previous years.